 For this reason, I always recommend consuming cannabis edibles in the safety of your home.

-I also recommend consuming edibles when you a significant amount of time, at least 24 hours, to stay put and comfortably enjoy the experience.
+I also recommend consuming edibles when you have a significant amount of time to stay put and comfortably enjoy the experience.

-With the notoriously delayed onset and duration time of edibles, you should plan on devoting at least 6-12 hours to your experience.
+With the notoriously delayed onset and duration time, you should plan on devoting at least 6-12 hours to your edible experience.

-During this time, plan to be safe in your home with no need to travel anywhere, no driving a car, and no operating heavy machinery.
+During this time, plan to be safe in your home with no need to travel anywhere, no driving a car, and or operating heavy machinery.

 Delayed Onset of Effects

-It is important to know that it could take between 30-minutes to several hours to feel the effects of your cannabis edible as it goes through your digestive system
+It could take anywhere between 30-minutes to several hours to feel the effects of your edible as it goes through your digestive system

 This will prevent any overconsumption of THC, which may cause unwanted side effects if that is not your intention.